We Are Caretakers

 The native vegetation and wildlife of the Golden Gate National Recreation Area offer Bay Area residents a chance to make a special connection to this corner of the world where we live, work, and recreate.
 Coastal California is a diversity hot spot.
 Our Mediterranean climate and the rich variety of habitats, plants, and animals that it supports rival that of the equatorial rainforests!
 California's nature is a part of our heritage: the living incarnation of California soils, waters, and genetic evolution.
 The park houses both our state flower the California poppy, our state bird the California quail, and our state rock serpentenite.

 When Aldo Leopold embarked in the field of ecology and natural resources management in the tall grass prairies of Wisconsin, he posited that, "the first rule of intelligent tinkering is to keep all of the pieces intact."
 We are still working to understand the life histories and ecological relationships of the park's numerous threatened and endangered wildlife and plant species.
 In order to prevent the endangered species within our park from going extinct, Natural Resources Managers of the National Park Service are looking at the larger scale of the ecosystem that the species lives within, and managing this critical habitat for their protection and recovery.

-Experience the Great Outdoors
+3. Engage Visitors with the Great Outdoors